PelleLille/hsl-docs/helo.rst

 .. function:: Accept([options])

   Accept the `HELO` or `EHLO` command.
+  Optionally change the ``$senderhelo`` of the sending client, which is written back to the connection context.

   :param array options: an options array
   :return: doesn't return, script is terminated